Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/01-working-with-genomics-data-in-R.md

 #### Example usage of a BSGenome package: Extracting peak flanking sequences from ChIP-seq data

 Once peak regions have been identified to describe the potential binding locations of a particular transcription factor (TF), a common task in the analysis ChIP-seq data is to scan the sequences immediately surrounding these peaks in order to identify sequences enriched over these peak regions that may represent the binding motif for that TF.
-In order to achieve this, we need to obtain the sequences surrounding peaks.
-This is commonly done by
+In order to achieve this, we need to obtain the sequences for these peaks from the reference genome that the samples were aligned to (mm10).
+The cartoon below depicts this overall workflow.

 <img src="../figures/motif-example.png" height="550" width="900"/>

+As an example, we will continue our mouse forebrain theme, using ChIP-seq data from the developing mouse forebrain that was performed using an antibody specific for the CTCF transcription factor (TF), a critical TF for diverse cellular processes that performs a plethora of transcriptional activation/repression functions at a genome-wide level.
+Called CTCF peaks for this experiment were downloaded from the ENCODE website [here](https://www.encodeproject.org/experiments/ENCSR677HXC/).

+Lets read in the BED file as a *GRanges* object using *rtracklayer* function `import()` as we have done previously.
+We can then use the `getSeq()` function in Bioconductor to return the sequences from our previously assigned *BSGenome* (UCSC - mm10, assigned to `genome`) that cover the regions specified in the *GRanges* object.
 ```r
 # read in peaks
 bed <- import("data/CTCF-mouse-forebrain-mm10.bed", format="BED")